 Do You Need a Providence Distracted Driver Lawyer?

 Gemma Law Associates, Inc., is committed to aggressively pursuing compensation for those who have suffered serious personal injury or wrongful death in distracted driving car accidents.
 For more than four decades, the car accident lawyers of Gemma Law Associates have helped victims of negligent and reckless drivers throughout Rhode Island.

-See Our List: Types of Distracted Driving
+Learn about the Types of Distracted Driving

-Distracted Driving Causes Rhode Island Car Accidents
+Distracted Driving Causes Car Accidents

 The Governors Highway Safety Association (GHSA) recently examined more than 350 studies about distracted driving.
 Based on that research, the GHSA found that distracted driving is the likely cause of 15 to 25 percent of all U.S. motor vehicle crashes.

 Distraction.gov, the official U.S. government website about distracted driving, says drivers who use hand-held devices are four times more likely to get into crashes serious enough to injure themselves.
 Text messaging creates a crash risk 23 times worse than driving while not distracted, the site says.

 Anything that takes the driver’s attention from the road is a distraction.
 In May of 2012, a Rhode Island legislator identified another driver distraction: lap dogs.
 A bill in the Rhode Island General Assembly would ban dogs from the driver’s seat when their owners are behind the wheel.
 (AAA said that in a 2011 survey 29 percent of respondents said they had been distracted by their dogs while driving; 52 percent of respondents said they had petted their dog while driving with it.)

 Rhode Island made texting while driving illegal in 2009.
 The state has also prohibited all cell phone use (hand-held and hands-free) by drivers younger than age 18.
 School bus drivers are not allowed to use any kind of cell phone behind the wheel.